What is Zoom?

 - You will need a Pro account or higher with Zoom.

-- Under the JWT app type (upper left option) select Create and give the app a name, something like "Administrate Integration" (the naming will not affect the integration).
+Under the Server-to-Server OAuth app type select Create and give the app a name, something like "Administrate Integration" (the naming will not affect the integration).

 - Enter details for the app you are going to create in the form - fill in your name, email address, and other required details - then Continue.